industrialsynthfreak/xr3/README.md

 ## Physics

 The program uses simple exponential attenuation formulae and tables of attenuation coefficients to determine x-ray absorption and detector efficiency values.
-No Monte-Carlo methods or obscure nuclear processes are taken into account.
+No Monte-Carlo methods or obscure nuclear processes were taken into account.

 ## Requirements